 Additional requirements for importers or manufacturers include:

 b.
-Products must contain a warning or safety statements in the Montenegrin language, when relevant
+Products must contain a warning or safety statement in the Montenegrin language, when relevant.

-However, the Singapore Consumer Protection (Consumer Goods Safety Requirements) Regulations (CGSR) recognizes EN standards, ASTM standards, ISO standards, and IEC standards as the safety standards for general consumer goods.
+Having said that, the Consumer Protection (Consumer Goods Safety Requirements) Regulations (CGSR) require compliance with EN standards, ASTM standards, ISO standards, or IEC standards, for some categories of products.

 Australia has an independent requirement for approval certification.
 Therefore, the CE mark cannot be used as a basis for compliance.

 However, the test methods of many AS/NZS standards are similar to the test methods set by equivalent EN standards.
 In practice, this means that if you have valid test reports for EN standards, you might just need to do partial testing in order to comply with AU/NZ standards.